Trusted by:

 Badgr honest review

-Setting up and creating a Badgr badge as an issuer is a bit complicated, which might scare off people who prefer a smoother start.
+Setting up and creating Badgr badges as an issuer is a bit complicated, which might scare off people who prefer a smoother start.
 For example, while Badgr lets you upload your own badge designs, the tool doesn’t provide a badge editor to create them.
 The same applies to digital badge templates.
 So, if you’re looking for customization, this might feel limiting as well.

 It's worth noting that once Badgr badges are distributed, Badgr doesn't follow up (which can be a letdown if you're looking for a more robust post-distribution experience).
 There's no follow-up with the badge earners, no automated emails or updates and no analytics on how badges are doing out.